davidtkramer/canola/README.md

 npx canola type-gen path/to/schema.kcd
 ```

-Import the generated `Messages` type and pass it to the generic param for `CanSchema.loadFile`.
+Import the generated `Messages` type and pass it as the generic type for `CanSchema.loadFile`.

 ```typescript
 import { CanSchema } from '@canola/core';